huahaiy/talks/conj2018/PITCHME.md

 ---

-### REP: a Conversational Agent Authoring Language
+### REP: a Conversational Agent Authoring DSL

-- Used for interview/surveys
+- Used for interview/survey
 - 2x completion rate, 26% better quality responses

 @quote[the whole time i was doing this survey it felt like i was talking to a friend and sharing the same common ground. i loved that i wish it didnt have to end]